hashicorp/terraform-provider-hcp/docs/data-sources/vault_cluster.md

 - **vault_private_endpoint_url** (String) The private URL for the Vault cluster.
 - **vault_public_endpoint_url** (String) The public URL for the Vault cluster.
 This will be empty if `public_endpoint` is `false`.
 - **vault_version** (String) The Vault version of the cluster.
+- **primary_link** (String) the `self_link` of the HCP Vault cluster which is the primary in the performance replication setup with this HCP Vault cluster.
+If not specified, it is a primary or standalone cluster.

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`